vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 that the changes are backwards compatible to the software.
 Include a backout plan if things go wrong.
 Give yourself twice as much time as you think you need.
 Four times it took in staging.
 * When you start the meeting at a particular time for the changes
     * Note the time will be about double what it took in staging.
 This is because of activity.
-But shedule the time twice that in case you have issues.
+But schedule the time twice that in case you have issues.
     * Execute as in staging.
 Use the same exact script.
 There should be no "drop table" in the script, unless you really want it there.
     * If everything went as planned record the output in your ticket and close ticket.
     * Otherwise perform backout plan.
 It may be as simple as finishing it at another time.